CogSP/uni-projects/matlab-for-robotics/Robotics2/README.md

 - ex 2: PP planar
 	- reduced dynamics: linear surface $y = mx + q$
 	- $u = (\ u1 \ \ u2\ )$ s.t. $\dot{v} = 0$ and $\lambda = 0$
-		- system of 2 equations: dynamic model and $\lamdba$ equation
+		- system of 2 equations: dynamic model and $\lambda$ equation
 - ex 3: 3R planar
 	- equilibrium in contact with a rigid obstacle: $\tau$ has a component $\tau_e = J(q_e)^{T}K_{p}(p_d - p(q)) = -\tau_c$ that compensate for the contact force of the object
 	- momentum-based residual **TO UNDERSTAND**